pingcap/tidb/docs/design/2021-06-23-spilled-unparallel-hashagg.md

 ### Scenario Tests

-* In a scenario where aggreagte executor use too many memory, this feature helps recude memory usage and run the sql successfully.
+* In a scenario where aggregate executor use too many memory, this feature helps reduce memory usage and run the sql successfully.

 ### Compatibility Tests